thomasspieksma/GrAB/README.md

 # QUESTIONS
 For any questions, feedback or suggestions, please send an email to <a href="mailto:thomas.spieksma@nbi.ku.dk">thomas.spieksma@nbi.ku.dk</a> and/or <a href="mailto:gimmytomas@gmail.com">gimmytomas@gmail.com</a>
 # CITING
-If you make use of this code, please consider citing the companion paper using the CITATION.bib template:
+If you make use of this code, please consider citing the corresponding papers:
 <pre><code> @article{Tomaselli:2023ysb,
     author = "Tomaselli, Giovanni Maria and Spieksma, Thomas F. M. and Bertone, Gianfranco", title = "{Dynamical friction in gravitational atoms}",